axa-ch-webhub-cloud/pattern-library/src/components/20-molecules/datepicker/README.md

 While no error message will be shown, internal validation continues to be performed.
 As a result, UI state still changes to red border, and the `error` attribute still is being set upon validation failure.

+### invalid

+Boolean `invalid`, when set to true, forces showing the error message set with `invaliddatetext` even when user input is valid.

+The intended use case is to easily convey external validation failure, e.g. when an application decides the entered date is outside a permissible date range.

 ## Callback Properties

 ### onChange